codee-com/open-catalog/Glossary/Loop-unswitching.md

 The condition `if (debug)` is loop invariant, since the variable `debug` never changes its value.
-By doing loop unswitching and moving this condition outside of the loop, the loop becomes faster.
+By doing loop unswitching and moving this condition outside the loop, the loop becomes faster.
 Here is the same loop after loop
 unswitching:

 ```c